Ashleigh Ellis Natural Dye & Eco Art

 Bio

 Ashleigh Ellis is an award-winning eco artist based in Cork, Ireland.
 She works with many mediums across the visual arts, participatory arts and the arts and health space.
 Her practice explores life affirming reflection and creative processes to deepen the relationship between people and the more-than-human world.
 Plants, natural pigments, textiles, painting and music are her joy, and she brings a deep knowledge of environmentally conscious art and well-being practices.
 She has expert skills in natural dyeing and pigment making, has run different versions of The Natural dye Project over the years growing dye plants with communities, and teaches an online course Cyanotype and Natural Dyes at the Natural Dyers and Growers Academy.
-She works at Helium Arts with young people with life-long health conditions, is a member of Sample Studios artist collective in Cork, and teaches as a guest lecturer on the Eco Art module, Masters in Arts & Engagement, at Munster Technological University, Cork, Ireland.
+She works at Helium Arts with young people with life-long health conditions, is a member of Sample Studios artist collective in Cork and Visual Artists Ireland, and teaches as a guest lecturer on the Eco Art module, Masters in Arts & Engagement, at Munster Technological University, Cork, Ireland.
 Ashleigh studied ecoliteracy with Haumea Ecoversity (2022), earned a Masters in Education from the Open University (2017), and has been awarded a Participatory Arts Bursary (Arts Council Ireland, 2023), Artist in Context Award (Cork City Council, 2022), and Artist in the Community Award (Create, 2021).

 Picture